irods/irods_api_plugin_genquery2/README.md

 - Operators: =, !=, <, <=, >, >=, LIKE, BETWEEN, IS [NOT] NULL
 - SQL keywords are case-insensitive
 - Federation is supported
+- Escaping of single quotes
+- Bytes encoded as hexadecimal

 ## Limitations (for now)